tobias-fyi/challenges/100DaysofX/01_Code/049-Django_OnForm/049-journal.md

 ### Project.loxocache(2019-04)

-    TASK_047 : Figure out a way to have the navbar change the "active" page
     TASK_044 : Ask if billing address is the same, if so, fill in automatically
+        TASK_048 : Add checkbox / functionality for same address as above
     TASK_047 : Figure out a way to have the navbar change the "active" page
     TASK_048 : Write to the database via the form
     TASK√048 : Write to the database via the admin page
-    TASK_048 : Add checkbox / functionality for same address as above
     TASK_048 : Fix black so it autoformats

     CUE_043 : Set up script to automatically post parts of this coding journal to blog app